juju/juju-gui-charm/README.txt

     JUJU_REPOSITORY=/path/to/charm/repo ~/bin/jitsu test juju-gui \
         --logdir /tmp --timeout 40m

+This command will bootstrap the default Juju environment specified in your ``~/.juju/environments.yaml``.

 If you are going to run the tests often, you probably want to set up LXC and run the tests locally by setting your default environment to a "local" one.
 Among other things you will need to install apt-cacher-ng and LXC to do so.